aldreth/lammas-records/recordings/choral/listen-sweet-dove.md

 ---
-new_slug: listen-sweet-dove
+slug: listen-sweet-dove
 title: Listen Sweet Dove
 serialNumber: LAMM087
 coverImage: "../../src/images/recordings/listen-sweet-dove.jpg"
 performer: Guildford Cathedral Choir
 directors:
-- 'Director: Andrew Millington'
+  - "Director: Andrew Millington"
-- 'Organ: Geoffrey Morgan'
+  - "Organ: Geoffrey Morgan"
 contentHtml: |-
   <h1>Listen Sweet Dove</h1>
   <p>On May 17th 1961 the Cathedral of the Holy Spirit Guildford was consecrated; a monumental act of faith and the first cathedral to be built in the south of England on a new site since the Reformation.
 The building itself, designed by Sir Edward Maufe, is "modern" in its style and plan but it takes as its inspiration the great and austere cathedrals of the gothic period.
 Perhaps it was fitting, therefore, that the vision for its musical life would follow the pattern of daily sung services in the monastic tradition of the older English foundations.
 The establishment and development of the Cathedral Choir by Barry Rose in the early days is an astonishing story in itself, and has been carefully documented in a fascinating book entitled "The Beat is Irrelevant" written by Simon Carpenter, a Guildford chorister in the 1960's.</p>